 As well as having the most prolific attack, McCarthy has also solidified the defence since his arrival.

 Cardiff have only conceded nine goals in his first 14 games, keeping seven clean sheets.

 By comparison, Solskjaer’s Cardiff shipped 29 goals in the same period, keeping two clean sheets.

 Malky Mackay had the second best defensive record in the same time frame, but still conceded nine more goals than McCarthy.

-The Bluebirds are currently just four points away from the playoff positions, with eight league games to play and fans will be hoping that this positive start will translate into a Premier League promotion.
+The Bluebirds are currently just four points away from the playoff positions, with eight league games to play.

 For more Cardiff related football content, check out these stories: